 Described landmarks of Malaysia

-Malaysia is unusual country which is divided by South China Sea into two distinct parts.
-The eastern part on Borneo island could be characterized as the "great wilderness" while the west – Malay peninsula – is more rich with amazing man made landmarks.
+Malaysia is an unusual country which is divided by the South China Sea into two distinct parts.
+The eastern part on Borneo island could be characterized as the "great wilderness" while the west – Malay peninsula – is more rich with amazing man-made landmarks.
 Most impressive landmarks in this spectacular country are: